Description

 return False # target not reachable

-explored = explored or {key: True}
+explored = explored or {node: True}

 return True

-if dfs_recursive(node, target, graph, explored):
+if dfs_recursive(neighbor, target, explored):

 return True